dev-cycles/contextive/docs/adr/0006-language-server-distribution-strategy.md

 The two main options for Language Server distribution are:

-1. Embed the language server inside the VS Code extension package
+1. Embed the language server inside the plugin/extension package
 2. Download the language server on extension startup (This is the approach taken by the [Omnisharp package](https://github.com/OmniSharp/omnisharp-vscode))

 Either way, the Language Server can be published for distribution using either of the following styles, as discussed in the Context section above: